 From the article: “Rebooting the American Dream means that we must focus on our youth.
 We must leverage technologies like AI and powerful 5G online communication in order to reinvent education and equip the next generation with advanced digital resources to experience success in the new economy.”
 It is interesting how the author wraps the self serving thought about technology in the arms of the American Dream.
 I have no doubt focusing on creating opportunities for youth to succeed (e.g. improving access to quality education that can lead to a job) and/or providing access to emerging technology (the author uses 5G as the example, I’d be happy to see access to a high speed internet connection in rural and/or impoverished geographies improved) would help to better enable people to achieve their American Dream.
 But it isn’t that simple.
 To “reboot” he American Dream we need to get politicians to 1) understand what the American Dream really is, 2) identify the existing and emerging hurdles keeping their constituents from making progress in achieving their American Dream and 3) make choices in public policy, public programming and infrastructure investment designed to eliminate those hurdles.

 Take a look at the Hill opinion article, it is worth at least a skim.
-And, take a minute to explore some of the other posts I have authored on the American Dream.
+Here is another post on the subject from Philip Kotler worth skimming as well CLICK HERE.
+And finally, take a minute to explore some of the other posts I have authored on the American Dream.
 If you really want to be part of the solution, encourage your local, state and national elected officials to read this post and learn more about the American Dream.
 By doing so, you give them the insight necessary to knock down the hurdles between you and achieving your American Dream.
 Fight for it.